lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

 The following items need to be observed when importing an FMU that contains EnergyPlus:

-1. A tool that imports the FMU must start and stop the simulation at midnight.
-   [#f1]_
+1. A tool that imports the FMU needs to make sure that the version of EnergyPlus which has been used to export the FMU is (a) installed and (b) added to the system path environment variable.
+Otherwise, the simulation will fail with an error.
+If EnergyPlus has been properly added to the system path environment variable, then it can be started from any DOS prompt on Windows, command shell console on Linux, or Terminal window on Mac OS by typing ``RunEPlus.bat`` on Windows and ``runenergyplus`` on Linux or Mac OS. [#f1]_

 2. The ``Number of Timesteps per Hour`` in EnergyPlus must be equal to the sampling time of the FMU.
 For example, consider the following EnergyPlus IDF snippet: